-Begini ning balance as Additional Ending balance as of (In thousands) of Ja nuary 2, 2022 Equity Distribution Investment Other adjustment 1 January 1, 2023 Equity investments with FVO \$ 8,374 \$ -\$ 8,172 \$ 1,800 \$ 18,346
+(In thousands) Beginning of Januar Equity Distribution Additional Investment Other adjustment Ending balance as of January 1, 2023 Equity investments with FVO \$ 8,374 \$ \$ 8,172 \$ 1,800 \$ 18,346

-1 During the year ended January 1, 2023, we recorded a fair value adjustment of \$1.8 million as a result of our assessment of the fair value of our equity investments with FVO during the year.
-The fair value adjustment was recorded within "Equity in earnings (losses) of unconsolidated investees" in our consolidated statements of operations.
+During the year ended January 1, 2023, we recorded a fair value adjustment of \$1.8 million as a result of our assessment of the fair value of our equity investments with FVO during the year.
+The fair value adjustment was recorded within "Equity in earnings (losses) of unconsolidated investees" in our consolidated statement of operations.